Senior bank regulatory official to be named China Huarong chairman: sources

 Huarong, one of China’s largest state-owned bad debt managers, hit the headlines this year after building up a 36 percent stake in a key unit of embattled private energy company CEFC China Energy.
 The unit, CEFC Hainan International, is acquiring a $9.1 billion stake in Russia’s oil major Rosneft (ROSN.MM).

-Li Xin, chief supervisor of China Orient Asset Management Co Ltd, will be named president of Huarong, the people added, declining to be identified as the information was not public.
+Li Xin, chief supervisor of China Orient Asset Management Co Ltd, will be appointed to the position of president which had been vacant, the people added, declining to be identified as the information was not public.

 When contacted, a representative for Huarong referred to a filing.
 A filing has yet to be made, according to checks by Reuters.